 At the Continuous Electron Beam Accelerator Facility (CEBAF), the electron beam begins its first pass at the injector and proceeds through the underground racetrack-shaped accelerator tunnel at nearly the speed of light.
-The accelerator uses superconducting radio-frequency (SRF) technology to drive electrons to higher and higher energies.
-The accelerator's electron beam can be split for simultaneous use by four experimental halls, three of which are circular, partially buried domed chambers.
+The accelerator uses Superconducting Radio-Frequency (SRF) technology to drive electrons to higher and higher energies.
+The accelerator's electron beam is capable of simultaneous use by four experimental halls, three of which are circular, partially buried domed chambers.
 A fourth experimental hall transitions from a below grade to an above grade facility.
 The special equipment in each experimental hall records the interactions between incoming electrons and the target materials.
 A continuous electron beam is necessary to accumulate data at an efficient rate, yet ensures that each interaction is separate enough for precise measurements.